ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Content extensions
 {: #openwhisk_webactions_extensions}

-A content extension is generally required when invoking a web action; the absence of an extension assumes `.http` as the default.
-The `.json` and `.http` extensions do not require a projection path.
-The `.html`, `.svg` and `.text` extensions do, however for convenience, the default path is assumed to match the extension name.
-So to invoke a web action and receive an `.html` response, the action must respond with a JSON object that contains a top level property called `html` (or the response must be in the explicitly given path).
+A content extension is usually necessary to invoke a web action.
+The absence of an extension assumes `.http` as the default.
+The `.json` and `.http` extensions do not require a projection path, whereas the `.html`, `.svg`, and `.text` extensions do.
+For convenience, the default path is assumed to match the extension name.
+To invoke a web action and receive an `.html` response, the action must respond with a JSON object that contains a top-level property called `html` (or the response must be in the explicit path).
 In other words, `/guest/demo/hello.html` is equivalent to projecting the `html` property explicitly, as in `/guest/demo/hello.html/html`.
 The fully qualified name of the action must include its package name, which is `default` if the action is not in a named package.

 ## Protected parameters
 {: #openwhisk_webactions_protected}

 Action parameters are protected and treated as immutable.
-Parameters are automatically finalized when enabling web actions.
+Parameters are automatically finalized to enable web actions.

 ```
  wsk action create /guest/demo/hello hello.js \